-Those investing in debt funds can usually be assured of complete transparency for the whole process-they can retrieve information regarding things like the calculation of net asset value, expense ratio and the portfolio as a whole.
+Those investing in debt funds can usually be assured of complete transparency for the whole process.
+You can retrieve information regarding things like the calculation of net asset value, expense ratio and the portfolio as a whole.

-In contrast, a fixed deposit investor barely receives enough information regarding his or her investment, since their money is usually looped together with other deposits and is lent as commercial loans.
-As a result of this, investors often do not get a chance to predict possible red flags or to opt for premature withdrawal, if things go wrong.
+In contrast, a fixed deposit investor barely receives enough information regarding his or her investment.
+This is because their money is usually looped together with other deposits and is lent as commercial loans.
+As a result of this, investors often do not get a chance to predict possible red flags or to opt for premature withdrawal if things go wrong.

 While these factors are instrumental in helping investors make a decision, the final call completely relies on his or her needs, return expectations, and understanding of risk.